lmadueno10/aerovite/ARCHITECTURE.md

 - ✅ Keep components near their hooks
 - ✅ Keep types near their usage
 - ❌ Don't scatter related code

+### 6. Use Global Table Search
+- ✅ Use `<TableSearch />` for all table search inputs
+- ✅ Search across all columns, not single columns
+- ❌ Don't implement custom single-column filters

 ---